AlfatArdiansa/MCServerNodeJS/README.md

 # MCServerNodeJS
 this is my first open source project i hope you guys like it.
-I use child_process to connect nodejs with a minecraft server using java
+I use child_process to connect nodejs with a minecraft server that using Java Archive/jar

 ## Installation